it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 2.1.1

-### Deploy Automated Operating System Patch Management Tools
+### Deploy Operating System Patchs

-Deploy automated software update tools in order to ensure that the operating systems are running the most recent security updates provided by the software vendor.
+Operating systems are running the latest security updates provided by the software vendor.
+Latest refers to all updates which were available prior to the internal product testing of the product.

 > Ensure all systems are updated until it is no longer appropriate to make changes to a system before an election.
 Beyond this point, patches should be reviewed by security personnel and a decision should be made on whether the operational risk of patching it greater than the security risk posed by the vulnerability.